MikkelSchubert/paleomix/docs/installation.rst

 Installation
 ============

 The following instructions will install PALEOMIX for the current user, but does not include specific programs required by the pipelines.
-For pipeline specific instructions, refer to the requirements sections for the :ref:`BAM <bam_requirements>`, the :ref:`Phylogentic <phylo_requirements>`, and the :ref:`Zonkey <zonkey_requirements>` pipeline.
+For pipeline specific instructions, refer to the requirements sections for the :ref:`BAM <bam_requirements>`, and the :ref:`Zonkey <zonkey_requirements>` pipeline.

 The recommended way of installing PALEOMIX is by use of the `pip`_ package manager for Python 3.
 If pip is not installed, then please consult the documentation for your operating system.
 For Debian based operating systems, pip may be installed as follows::